 The previous year I’d been ill myself.
 I went to see the doc because my urine was the colour of tea.
 She looked lovingly into my eyes and said I had jaundice.
 No alcohol, go immediately to King’s for an X-ray and blood tests.
 A week or so later I was in a liver ward being tested for everything that has ever given anybody hepatitis.
 I spent nine days and nights there.
 It wasn’t cancer, which is nice, but my liver was collapsing.

 King’s College Hospital is a fascinating place, if you’re in the mood to appreciate it.
-Every day I would walk briskly up and down the corridors for exercise, but also because lying in bed with no TV or internet is extremely boring.
+Every day I would walk briskly up and down the corridors for exercise, but also because lying in bed with no TV or internet is deadly boring.
 But sooner or later you have to go back to your ward.
 If you manage to nod off, day or night, it won’t be for long.
 A constant stream of nurses and auxiliaries make you get up and wash, stick needles in your arm, take blood pressure tests, clean the bed and mop the floor, change your sheets.

 What do you want for breakfast?
 Would you like a cup of tea?
 What do you want for lunch?
 What do you want for dinner?
 Would you like another cup of tea?

 Then the medical students arrive for a chat and a prod.
 Actually, that is the only good bit – you get to meet young, healthy people and at least you are making yourself useful.
 In the afternoon the visitors arrive: Job’s comforters, bored teenagers, cute twins, snivelling wives… What do you say to your own visitors?
 “Tomorrow I’m having a biopsy, with a wire pushed down my jugular vein.
 Could we possibly talk about something else?
 But thanks for coming.”
 Hug.
 Then you are on your own again, with just the other three invalids for company.